-With so much to offer, Rotterdam is a city well worth considering if planning a move to the Netherlands.
+With so much to offer, Rotterdam is a place well worth considering if planning a move to the Netherlands.
 The attractive combination of the city's lifestyle perks and low cost of living brings many an expat to Rotterdam.
 Thanks to the variety of excellent amenities available, expats are sure to settle down in no time.

 Are you an expat living in Rotterdam?